KiDurrer/GmodScripts/README.md

 # GmodScripts
-I will probably put scripts here for gmod
+I will probably put scripts here for gmod lua